Bowling Green vs. Akron NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Bowling Green and its opponents have combined for 46 points -- this matchup's over/under -- only once this year.
+- Bowling Green and its opponents have scored at least 46 points -- this matchup's point total -- only once this year.

-- Akron has combined with its opponents to score more than 46 points in all five games this season.
+- Akron's games have gone over 46 points in all five opportunities this season.

-- The two teams combine to average 35.8 points per game, 10.2 less than the total in this contest.

-- These two squads surrender a combined 63.8 points per game, 17.8 more than this contest's over/under.
+- The combined points per game average of the two teams, 35.8, is 10.2 points fewer than Saturday's over/under.

+- This contest's total is 17.8 points fewer than the 63.8 these two squads combine to give up per game in 2021.

-- The average total in Falcons games this season is 51.5, 5.5 points above Saturday's over/under of 46.
+- Falcons games this season feature an average total of 51.5 points, a number 5.5 points higher than Saturday's over/under.

-- The 55.8 PPG average total in Zips games this season is 9.8 points more than this game's over/under.

 Bowling Green Stats and Trends

-- In Bowling Green's five games this season, it has five wins against the spread.

-- Bowling Green's games this year have not hit the over yet in five opportunities.
+- Bowling Green's games this year have not gone over any of five set point totals.

-- This year, the Falcons have turned the ball over seven times, four more than the Zips' takeaways (3).
+- The Falcons have turned the ball over seven times this season, four more turnovers than the Zips have forced (3).

 - Find the latest spread and moneyline odds for Bowling Green at SISportsbook.